 I ADORED Tasmania.I think it’s probably my favourite place on the entire planet.
 I love, love, loved it!

 We began our Tasmania travels in the gorgeous city of Hobart.
 I hate big cities, so arriving in one that was surrounded by mountains, was by the sea and had no tall buildings had me off to a pretty good start.
 From there, we began our week-long road trip around the island.
 Here are some of my favourite photos from our drive — isn’t it stunning?

 When the time came to leave Tasmania, I found myself promising to return to live there at some point in the future (like 90% of the places I visit!).
 It felt like somewhere I could call home.
 For a few months.
 In summer.

 And then, it was finally time to head to New Zealand.

 I was ridiculously excited to be visiting New Zealand — I couldn’t wait to see Dave’s homeland and have him show me around.
-We flew to Auckland, where we were joined by Dustin and have just begun our two month road trip around the country.
+We flew to Auckland and have just begun our two month road trip around the country.